-Special meetings allow shareowners to vote on important matters, such as electing new directors that can arise between annual meetings.
-This proposal topic won more than 70%-support at Edwards Lifesciences and SunEdison in 2013.
+Special shareholder meetings allow shareholders to vote on important matters, such as electing new directors that can arise between annual meetings.
+This proposal topic won more than 70%-support at Edwards Lifesciences and SunEdison.
+This proposal topic, sponsored by William Steiner, also won 78% support at a Sprint annual meeting with 1.7 Billion yes-votes.
+Nuance Communications (NUAN) shareholders gave 94%-support in February 2018 to a rule 14a-8 proposal calling for 10% of shareholders to call a special meeting.